cuiy0006/cpp-dependency-note/shared-lib2/README.md

 ld uses libfoo.so -> libfoo.so.1
 ld read soname(libfoo.so.1) from realname lib(libfoo.so.1.0.0)

+**How to get soname from a shared lib?** objdump -p libfoo.so.1.0.0 | grep SONAME
+objdump -p libfoo.so | grep SONAME

 ```
 $ gcc -g -o main main.c -lfoo
 ```